Joker666/cogman/example/tasks/README.md

 #### HandlerFunc

-A function type `HandlerFunc` also can pass as handler.
+A function type `HandlerFunc` also can passed as handler.

 ```go
 type HandlerFunc func(ctx context.Context, payload []byte) error